-Specialists in the field of behavioral science may work as community counselors, family counselors, substance abuse counselors, researchers, doctors and more.
+Specialists in the field of behavioral science may work as community, family and substance abuse counselors as well as researchers, doctors and more.
 Aspiring behavioral specialists might consider enrolling in a Master of Science or Doctor of Philosophy program in behavioral science.
 Entrance into a master's degree program may require applicants to have work experience.

 Master of Science in Behavioral Science

 Behavioral science is a broad, interdisciplinary field that is ideal for individuals who enjoy working with and helping other people.
 A master's degree can prepare students to work as behavioral specialists in the fields of counseling, human resources, education, research and criminal justice.
 Several fields benefit from employing professionals who have an understanding of how humans behave in certain situations.